tombelieber/py-rs-quant/README.md

 ### Prerequisites

 - Python 3.8+
-- Rust (optional, for Rust engine)
+- Rust (for Rust engine acceleration)

 ### Install from source